EBrenckle/Brenckle_Eli_Final_Project/README.md

 ## Description

-The project will be using the Unity Game Engine to create a small metroidvania that incorperates a small pool of entities, some powerups, and player enemy interactions
+The project will be using the Unity Game Engine, C#, and Photoshop to create a small metroidvania that incorperates a small pool of entities, some powerups, and player-enemy interactions.

 ## Getting Started